HomeMy WebLinkAbout07-10-2025 REG-A with attachmentsVILLAGE OF NORTH PALM BEACH

 The VILLAGE is exempt from federal tax and state sales tax and use taxes.
 Upon request, the VILLAGE

-shall provide an exemption certificate to CONTRACTOR.
+shall provide an exemption certificate to CON TRACTOR.
 CONTRACTOR is not exempt from paying

 sales tax to its suppliers for materials used to fulfill its obligations under this Contract, nor shall